davidhoness/sstv_decoder/README.md

     - The usual SSTV frequency is 145.8 MHz.
 1. Try to get your antenna up as high as possible with a good view of the sky in all directions.
 1. If you are using the RTL-SDR kit antenna, please read the getting started [guide](https://www.rtl-sdr.com/using-our-new-dipole-antenna-kit/) for it.
-1. It's important to adjust the length of the telescopic sections based on this dipole [calculator](http://www.csgnetwork.com/antennaedcalc.html).
+1. It's a good idea to adjust the length of the telescopic sections based on this dipole [calculator](http://www.csgnetwork.com/antennaedcalc.html) to match the antenna's resonant frequency to 145.8 MHz.
+This will help pick up weaker signals from low elevation passes.
     - Under `Desired Frequency` enter `145.8`
     - Under `Select Antenna Calculation` select `One Side`
     - Click `Calculate`
-    - Remember that there is about 2 cm of metal in each side of the antenna itself.
-So take the calculated value and make both sides this length minus 2 cm (excluding the screw threads).
+    - Remember there is about 2 cm of metal in each side of the antenna base.
+So take the calculated value and, before screwing the telescopic sections in, make them both this length minus 2 cm (excluding the screw threads).
 1. Set the correct time on the Raspberry Pi.
 QSSTV saves the images with a UTC time filename and this is useful later when working out which ISS passes they are from.
     - Start > Accessories > Terminal
     ```